chrismcmath/hexo_personal_site/source/_posts/Dodo.md

 tagline: Jump, Roll and Sacrifice to save your eggs from an invading force
 ---

-I'd been wanting to work with my very talented friend Simon (@pilchard) for a while, and LD43 was just the opportunity.
+I'd been wanting to work with my very talented friend [Simon](http://twitter.com/pilchardgames) for a while, and LD43 was just the opportunity.